tier4/CalibrationTools/calibrators/marker_radar_lidar_calibrator/README.md

 After the background models for the lidar and radar are established, we extract the foreground points from incoming lidar pointclouds and radar objects that are not in the background voxels.
 All foreground radar points are automatically categorized as potential reflector detections.

 For foreground lidar points, however, the [reflector](#radar-reflector) detection process involves more steps.
-We first apply a clustering algorithm, then find the highest point in each cluster, and filter out the cluster if the highest point is larger than `reflector_max_height`.
+We first apply a clustering algorithm, then find the highest point in each cluster, and filter out the cluster if the highest point exceeds `reflector_max_height`.
 Next, we average all points within a `reflector_radius` from the highest point to estimate the center point of the reflector.

 The images below illustrate the process of radar background model construction and radar foreground extraction that descibed in Step1 and Step2.
 The blue 3d voxels, which shown in 2D grid in the images, denoted as the background voxel if radar objects are in the voxels during the background model construction.
 Once the background model is constructed, it becomes straightforward to extract the foreground points in the calibration area.
 For the lidar, the background model and foreground extraction process are the same as the radar process described above.